Kitsune Tails: Development and release

-Developer Kitsune Games is based in Missouri.
+Developer Kitsune Games is based in Cyprus.
 Kitsune Tails was originally announced around January 2021.
 A preview build was released to some reviewers in July 2023.
 Kitsune Tails released on PC via Steam and itch.io on August 1, 2024.
 The release for other platforms is yet to be announced but is planned.

 Reception

-The 2023 preview build was given positive reviews by ScreenRant and PCMag, with both outlets praising the game's characters, love story, and "cozy" nature.
-Kotaku praised the narrative, stating that "it’s a cute story to watch unfold and the promise of seeing a new cutscene gave me motivation to beat every level I could," although noting the controls felt floaty at times, and PCGamesN stated that "the PC finally has its very own answer to Super Mario Bros.
+The 2023 preview build was given positive reviews by Screen Rant and PCMag, with both outlets praising the game's characters, love story, and "cozy" nature.
+Kotaku praised the narrative, stating that "it's a cute story to watch unfold and the promise of seeing a new cutscene gave me motivation to beat every level I could," although noting the controls felt floaty at times, and PCGamesN stated that "the PC finally has its very own answer to Super Mario Bros.
 3."

 Siliconera also reviewed the game positively, stating "Kitsune Tails is a challenging and precise platforming game featuring an adorable queer story about friendship and love."
 Boss Rush Network gave the game a 3.5/5, stating it is overall a "fine game" but criticizing the "lackluster dialogue and voice acting."